Wednesday, September 24, 2014

 Marie looked at her front teeth in her hand and felt silly for pulling them out.

 “Thanks Dad,” she said, kissing him on the cheek.
-“I should have asked you first.
-I was just going to write the Tooth Fairy a letter, explaining the problem . . .”
+“I should have asked you first.”

-Marie ran into her bedroom and placed her teeth in her tiny Tooth Fairy pillow under her big pillow.
-Then she ran out the front door with her father’s money to get Taffy and Skippy from the Pound.
-She hoped people would understand why she was missing her front teeth when she smiled.
+Marie ran out the front door with her father’s money to get Taffy and Skippy from the Pound.
+She hoped people would understand why she was missing her front teeth when she smiled so big.
 Surely someone must have asked the Tooth Fairy for money in emergencies other than Marie.

 Copyright 2015 Jennifer Waters